hassonlab/podcast-benchmark/docs/index.md

 3. [Adding a New Task](adding-task.md) - How to implement custom decoding tasks
 4. [Configuration Guide](configuration.md) - Understanding and configuring experiments
 5. [Task Reference](task-reference.md) - Complete reference for all available tasks
+6. [Baseline Results](baseline-results.md) - Performance benchmarks for all tasks
-6. [Registry API Reference](api-reference.md) - Registry decorators and function signatures
+7. [Registry API Reference](api-reference.md) - Registry decorators and function signatures

 ## Overview